Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Results

 \subsection{The thin and the thick molecular gas disks}

-The distribution and kinematics of molecular gas derived from the CO moment maps presented in Sect.~\ref{COmoment}, provide supporting evidence for the existence of a significant out-of-plane molecular gas component extending to vertical distances of $\Delta z\simeq1-1.5$~kpc.
+The distribution and kinematics of molecular gas derived from the CO moment maps presented in Sect.~\ref{COmoment} provide supporting evidence for the existence of a significant out-of-plane molecular gas component extending to vertical distances of $\Delta z\simeq1-1.5$~kpc.
 In this section, we model the average out-of-plane distribution of CO emission using Gaussian components to quantify both the vertical extent and mass of the thick molecular disk.
 Gaussian models are expected to provide a reliable description of the vertical structure of molecular gas under the assumption of hydrostatic equilibrium for the gas disk, which is embedded in the larger-scale external potential of the stellar disk \citep[e.g.,][]{Becq1997}.

-Figure~\ref{fig:fwhm_centroids} presents the results of fitting the vertical CO distribution shown in Figure~\ref{COmoment} as a function of the offset along the major axis with a single-Gaussian component.
-Fig.~\ref {fig:fwhm_centroids} shows the fitted $\Delta z$ centroids and the deconvolved $FWHM$ values of the Gaussians as a function of the offset $\Delta x$ along the major axis.
+Figure~\ref{fig:fwhm_centroids} presents the results of fitting the vertical CO distribution shown in Section~\ref{COmoment} as a function of the offset along the major axis with a single-Gaussian component.
+Fig.~\ref {fig:fwhm_centroids} shows the fitted $\Delta z$ centroids and the deconvolved FWHM values of the Gaussians as a function of the offset $\Delta x$ along the major axis.
 The Gaussian centroids cluster around a value of $\Delta z \simeq -0.5$\,\arcsec, which represents a small offset relative to the assumed major axis locus and to our spatial resolution.
 This offset could be attributed to residual pointing errors of the 30m telescope.
 The centroids show no significant trend across the full radial extent of the mapped region.
-However, the evolution of the deconvolved $FWHM$ values along the major axis shows a significant increase outside the central region: $FWHM_{[\mid \Delta x \mid >50 \arcsec]}\simeq 13.7\arcsec$ (640~pc)~$\simeq 1.6\times FWHM_{[\mid \Delta x \mid <50 \arcsec]}\simeq 8.7\arcsec$(400~pc).
-The difference in the average thickness of the molecular gas disk can be explained by the deeper gravitational potential in the central region.
-Although the CO interferometer map of the galaxy published by \citet{Scoville93} shows no counterpart of the thick molecular disk, the reported thickness ($FWHM$) of the thin disk emission is also found to increase from the galactic nucleus ($\sim160$~pc) to the edge of the galaxy ($\sim 276$~pc).
+However, the evolution of the deconvolved FWHM values along the major axis shows a significant increase outside the central region: FWHM$_{[\mid \Delta x \mid >50 \arcsec]}\simeq 13.7\arcsec$ (640~pc)~$\simeq 1.6\times$ FWHM$_{[\mid \Delta x \mid <50 \arcsec]}\simeq 8.7\arcsec$(400~pc).

+Although the CO interferometer map of the galaxy published by \citet{Scoville93} shows no counterpart of the thick molecular disk, the reported thickness (FWHM) of the thin disk emission is also found to increase from the galactic nucleus ($\sim160$~pc) to the edge of the galaxy ($\sim 276$~pc).